 You must submit your complete student visa application to Victoria International at least 7 days before your current visa expires.
 Students with incomplete applications may be directed to apply through Immigration New Zealand if correct documents are not submitted before the 7-day deadline.

-To apply for your student visa, you’ll need to:
+To reapply for your student visa through Victoria International, you’ll need to: